Start Location: 145 Lloyd Ave, Providence, RI

 Registration: Register via BikeReg

-RBA Jake’s Preamble: I’m very excited for this event as it’s a fun, interesting route using new territory for NER.
+Please join us for a early season 200k!
 Pay attention to the notes about the Mt.
 Hope Bridge.
 The expansion gaps are fairly large and some riders will prefer to dismount and walk on the narrow sidewalk.
 We give a huge thanks to Ted for designing the route, leading the event, and even offering up his house as the start/finish.